About the Test

 What does the test measure?

 A CBC involves multiple measurements that include the number of blood cells and some of their physical features.
-A standard CBC includes several elements related to red blood cells, white blood cells, and platelets that are described in the following sections.
+A standard CBC includes several elements related to RBCs, WBCs, and PLT that are described in the following sections.

 Red blood cell measurements

-Red blood cells (RBCs) are also called erythrocytes.
-They carry oxygen from your lungs to the tissues and organs in your body.
+RBC, also called erythrocytes, carry oxygen from your lungs to the tissues and organs in your body.
 A CBC test includes several basic measurements of RBCs:

-- RBC count is the total number of red blood cells in your blood sample.
+- RBC count is the total number of RBCs in your blood sample.

 - Hemoglobin measures the amount of this oxygen-carrying protein that is found inside RBCs.

-- Hematocrit measures the proportion of your total blood volume that consists of red blood cells.
+- Hematocrit measures the proportion of your total blood volume that consists of RBCs.

-A CBC also provides details about the physical features of red blood cells.
-These are known as RBC indices.
-There are several kinds of RBC indices:
+A CBC also provides details about the physical features of RBC.
+These are known as RBC indices, of which there are several kinds:

-- Mean corpuscular volume (MCV) is a measurement of the average size of red blood cells.
+- Mean corpuscular volume (MCV) is a measurement of the average size of RBC.

-- Mean corpuscular hemoglobin (MCH) is the average amount of hemoglobin inside each red blood cell.
+- Mean corpuscular hemoglobin (MCH) is the average amount of hemoglobin inside each RBC.

-- Mean corpuscular hemoglobin concentration (MCHC) is a calculated measurement of how concentrated hemoglobin is within red blood cells.
+- Mean corpuscular hemoglobin concentration (MCHC) is a calculated measurement of how concentrated hemoglobin is within RBC.

-- Red cell distribution width (RDW) is a measurement of the variation in the size of your red blood cells.
+- Red cell distribution width (RDW) is a measurement of the variation in the size of your RBC.

-The CBC may include the reticulocyte count, which is the total number of newly released young red blood cells in your blood sample.
+The CBC may include the reticulocyte count, the total number of newly released young RBCs in your blood sample.
 It may also be measured as a percentage.

 White blood cell measurements

-White blood cells (WBCs) are also called leukocytes.
-They are an important part of the body’s immune system.
+WBCs, also called leukocytes, are an important part of the body’s immune system.

-A standard CBC measures the WBC count, which is the total number of white blood cells in a sample of blood.
+A standard CBC includes measures of the WBC count, which is the total number of WBCs in a sample of blood.

-A common variation of the CBC is the complete blood count with differential.
-The white blood cell differential is a breakdown of the amount of each of five different types of WBCs:
+A common variation of the CBC is the CBC with differential.
+The WBC differential is a breakdown of the amount of each of five different types of WBCs: